 We currently have a single, small-scale production site in Israel where we manufacture rhCollagen.
-Under the United License Agreement, LB is required to build a facility, or engage a manufacturer to build a facility, in the U.S. for the manufacture of our rhCollagen and BioInk in connection with the United License Agreement.
-There can be no assurance that the agreement between iBio and LB will yield a successful production process of rhCollagen or that a production facility will be built at all.
 If our existing production facility or the new facility, or the equipment in it, is damaged or destroyed, we likely would not be able to quickly or inexpensively replace our production capacity.
 Any new facility needed to replace our existing production facility would need to comply with the necessary regulatory requirements and be tailored to our production requirements and processes.
 We would need regulatory approval before using any products manufactured at a new facility in clinical trials or selling any products that are ultimately approved.
-Such an event could delay our clinical trials or, if any of our products are approved by the regulatory reduce or eliminate our product sales.
+Such an event could delay our clinical trials or, if any of our products are approved by the regulator, reduce or eliminate our product sales.